-Another promising direction for future research is the exploration of how technological advancements and the digitalization of tax systems impact tax morale and compliance.
-As tax authorities increasingly leverage big data and artificial intelligence for enforcement, it's crucial to understand how these technologies affect taxpayers' perceptions and behaviors.
-Furthermore, with the rise of new economic models such as the gig economy and cryptocurrency transactions, research needs to address how these developments challenge traditional notions of tax compliance and how tax morale concepts apply in these new contexts.
-Ultimately, the field would benefit from more interdisciplinary approaches, combining insights from economics, psychology, sociology, and data science to develop a more comprehensive understanding of tax compliance behavior in an increasingly complex and globalized world.
+An area that shows promise for future research is examining the impact of technological advancements and the digitalization of tax systems on tax morale and compliance.
+With tax authorities increasingly relying on big data and artificial intelligence for enforcement, it is crucial to understand how these technologies affect the perception and behavior of taxpayers.
+Moreover, as new economic models such as the gig economy and cryptocurrency transactions continue to emerge, there is a need for research to address how these developments challenge conventional notions of tax compliance and how the concept of tax morale applies in these new contexts.
+Ultimately, the field could benefit from interdisciplinary approaches that combine knowledge from economics, psychology, sociology, and data science.
+By doing so, it would be possible to reach a more comprehensive understanding of how tax compliance behavior works in a world that is becoming more complex and globalized.

 Edit until here